Glistix/book/src/compiler/architecture/general-modifications.md

 - We have **added some more useful error hints**, as well as **Glistix-exclusive errors,** at `compiler-core/src/error.rs`.

+- To implement errors when specifying invalid integer and float literals on the Nix target, we have modified `compiler-core/type/{error.rs,expression.rs,pattern.rs}` adding the necessary checks.
+(Added in [#54](https://github.com/Glistix/glistix/pull/54))

 - We have added **Nix syntax highlighting support** to **packages' generated documentation** (through `glistix docs`).
 The relevant `highlight.js`-compatible file is at `compiler-core/templates/docs-js/highlightjs-nix.min.js`.

 - It is worth noting that we have **reutilized most of the Gleam compiler's GitHub Actions workflows** for our own usage in CI and other tasks.
 However, **noteworthy changes were made** to better adapt them to Glistix's needs.